kyma-project/kyma/docs/compass/01-01-compass.md

 - Communicate the configuration changes to Applications and Runtimes
 - Establish a trusted connection between Applications and Runtimes using various authentication methods

 Compass by design does not participate in direct communication between Applications and Runtimes.
 It only allows them to communicate.
-In case the cluster with Compass is down, the Applications and Runtimes flow still works.
+In case the cluster with Compass is down, the Applications and Runtimes cooperation still works.